Songs

 2. “Saint-Tropez” by Post Malone

-Post Malone - Saint-Tropez (Official Video)
+Post Malone - Saint-Tropez (Official Music Video)

 First on our list of songs about prosperity is “Saint-tropez” by Post Malone.
 Post Malone flaunts his lavish lifestyle in his song “Saint-Tropez.”
 It’s a familiar topic in hip-hop, but Malone treats it with humor.
 His reasoning for removing the song from the CD was that many of the other songs dealt with darker themes.
 The cherry, joyous “Saint-Tropez” was likely included as an attempt to redress the album’s overall tone.